WordPress/twentytwentyfive/README.md

 - Similarly, let's refrain from building any custom-built PHP or JavaScript-based workarounds for functionality that might reasonably be provided by the Block Editor, let's keep the code simple to help with future maintenance.
 - In accordance to those last two bullets, this theme has no required build process.
 - Refrain from creating pull requests for translatable strings until all patterns, parts, and templates are completed.
-- If you've helped contribute to the theme in any way, you deserve credit!
-Folks will be updating [CONTRIBUTORS.md](CONTRIBUTORS.md) periodically with names of contributors, but feel free to open a PR or issue if we leave someone out.

 ## Requirements